SelecTree: Tree Detail

 EASTERN RED CEDAR

-Photo Locations: The Morton Arboretum - Lisle, IL and The National Arboretum - Washington, DC
+Photo Locations: University of Minnesota, The Morton Arboretum - Lisle, IL and The National Arboretum - Washington, DC

 Conical shaped tree with dark green foliage.